mgcithi24-collab/mgcithi24-collab/README.md

 **`Economics & Computer Science Student | Building Solutions at the Intersection of Markets & Technology`**

-I’m Malou — a builder who turns ideas into technical solutions.
-My projects are either curiosity driven or a desire to automate real-world problems with well crafted planning, thoughtful design, and practical implementation.
+I'm Malou.
+I study economics and computer science.
+My interest lies at the intersection of the market and technology.
+All my coding projects are either curiosity-driven or leverage technology to automate, spanning from ideation to implementation and real-world business problems.
+Planning and design are the code of my works.
+I am a tech enthusiast eager to learn about new technologies

 ### 🔭 What I'm Working On